sebastianomelita/ArduinoBareMetal/featherm0sw.md

 #define FILLMEIN 0
 #else
 #warning "You must replace the values marked FILLMEIN with real values from the TTN control panel!"
-#define FILLMEIN (#dont edit this, edit the lines that use FILLMEIN)
+//#define FILLMEIN (#dont edit this, edit the lines that use FILLMEIN)
 #endif

 // This EUI must be in little-endian format, so least-significant-byte